 Office: Beckman Center B381 (Third floor)

 Homeworks.
 Throughout the class there will be two homework assignments.
 Three late days are awarded for the quarter.
 Once these late days are used up, homework turned in late will be penalized 20% per late day.
 The number of late days used is rounded up to the nearest day, so assignments turned in one hour late use one full late day.
 Late days cannot be applied to the project milestone or final project presentation.

 Because we reuse some problem set questions from previous years' homeworks, looking at previous years' solution sets is not permitted and is an honor code violation.

 Students may discuss homework problems in groups.
 However, each student must write down the solutions independently, and without referring to written notes from the joint session.
 In other words, each student must understand the solution well enough in order to reconstruct it by him/herself.
 In addition, each student should write on the problem set the set of people with whom s/he collaborated.

 Project.
 Students will form groups, and each group will be assigned an individual project.
-Instead of a final exam, at the end of the class there will be a poster session where the groups will present their work.
+Instead of a final exam, at the end of the class there will be a final presentation where the groups will present their work.
 There will also be a final survey for your feedbacks.